 Even a fast phone call to check on someone or confirm meeting up soon is encouraged.
-Texts can be impersonal, they can be hard to understand the context of, and they can cause miscommunication concerns.
+Texts can be impersonal, they can be hard to understand the context, and they can cause miscommunication concerns.

-If you prefer someone texting you before they call, let them know it.
+If you prefer someone to text you before they call, let them know it.
 They will remember this conversation and they can go that route in the future.
 You can also let calls go to voicemail if it isn’t a convenient time to chat with them.

 The survey was conducted among 105 people in the US, most of whom were between 25 and 35 years old.

 As you can see, almost three-quarters of respondents do not find it problematic if they are called without a prior text message.
 So, if someone does not explicitly ask to be informed before calling, chances are good that you will not be perceived as rude.

 When it comes to your friends and family, you know them well enough to ask their thoughts on the subject.
 Knowing where they stand with it and if they think it is rude to call someone without texting first can help you establish how you will reach out to them in the future.

 You don’t want it to be a source of tension.
 You don’t want anyone to think you are rude because you call them and they are offended.

 Clear communication in any relationship can eliminate such unnecessary concerns.

 “It doesn’t bother me if someone calls without texting first.
 I am glad they take the time to call me.
 What are your thoughts on it?”